-ISE® North America Project Award Winner 2012 - Health Care Category
+ISE® North America Project: Healthcare Award Winner 2012

 About six years ago, I was invited to an ISE® Private Dinner by my predecessor, Dr. Bryan Cline.
 At the time, I was a security analyst, and Dr. Cline was committed to providing me opportunities to expand my knowledge of information security.
 One of the things I clearly remember about that dinner was the passion that the chief information security officers had as they were talking about a lot of the emerging trends, threats and challenges they faced on the day to day.